libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="A new data source and version created in the UI."
 >}}

-### Creating a Data Source Topic
+### Create a data source topic

-1. Navigate to the `Topics` tab.
+1. Navigate to the **Topics** tab.
-2. Add a new property (i.e., topic)
+2. Add a new property (that is, a topic)
-3. Select `STRING` for the property’s data type (assuming an order number will be a string and look like `Order1` for example).
+3. Select `STRING` for the property data type (this assumes an order number is a string such as `Order1`).
 4. Select your preferred deduplication key.
 The default option, `Message Value`, is most appropriate for this scenario.
 5. For label, enter the exact topic name as it appears in the data source.
-You can use a slash to refer to a nested topic.
-For this example, all new order numbers will be published to `Oven/OrderNumber`.
+Use a slash to access nested topics.
+For this example, all new order numbers are published to `Oven/OrderNumber`.
-6. Confirm by clicking on the green tick icon.
+6. Confirm by clicking the green tick icon.
-7. Navigate to the `General` tab and change the version state to Active
+7. Navigate to the **General** tab and change the version state to active.

 {{< bigFigure
 width="100%"